nyh3/tp/docs/UserGuide.md

   <day> code/ <code>`.
 Example: `tt/ del/ day/ 3 code/ cs2113`.
 - Viewing saved classes according the days in the week, arranged in ascending order of time.
 To do so, key in with the following format: `tt/ list/`.
+- To view classes for the specific day of the week key in the following:
+  `tt/ list -d/ <day>`

 ### Daily Motivational Quotes
 Feeling Down?
 Dread looking at your packed timetable?